Books that have most influenced me:

 JRR Tolkien – an Oxford don and part of an illustrious literary set (including CS Lewis) that nurtured his expansive tales of adventure.
 In writing The Lord Of The Rings, Tolkien devised an epic tome based on folklore, mythology and fairytale from across the globe, conjuring a world full of sorcery, wonder and delight.
 It was, however, framed by discord and darkness – perhaps reflecting the vicious world war that preceded its creation period.

 Harper Lee – a personal friend of the author and New York-socialite, Truman Capote, Lee was, by contrast, reclusive in extremis.
 To Kill A Mockingbird was her debut novel which went on to become a classic.
-In it, she conjured a storyline, from the point of view of a child, that shone a powerful light on racism during a key time in the civil rights movement in America.
+In it, she devised a storyline, from the point of view of a child, that shone a powerful light on racism during a key time in the civil rights movement in America.

 Joseph Conrad – after serving as a British merchant sailor for most of his early life, the former Polish emigre subsequently wrote lavishly about the sea.
 In Heart of Darkness, he describes a boat journey up the River Congo into the very depths of Africa.
 The reader is drawn relentlessly towards the unseen but brooding menace of the tyrannical ivory trader, Kurtz.
 The storyline was partly adopted by Francis Ford Coppola for his Vietnam colossus, Apocalypse Now – the quintessential war film, about a US colonel gone rogue.

 Ernest Hemingway – he served as an ambulance driver in WW1 and then as a journalist in the Spanish Civil War.
 In between, he belonged to the Lost Generation in Paris in the 1920’s, which also included F. Scott Fitzgerald, TS Eliot, Picasso and Man Ray.